BigCarl89/airbnb-milan/README.md

 ## Results<a name="results"></a>

-The main findings can be found at the post available [HERE](https://medium.com/@albertocarlone89/an-insight-on-airbnb-in-milan-6fc632d7b14e) and inside the notebook.
+The main findings can be found at the Medium blog post available [here](https://medium.com/@albertocarlone89/an-insight-on-airbnb-in-milan-6fc632d7b14e) and inside the notebook.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>